UCLComputerScience/pgta/ml.md

 #### 3. ADVERTISING

-Positions will directly be advertised online at [TBC]() for a period of no less than 15 work days.
+Positions will directly be advertised online [here](https://tinyurl.com/mm69m93w) for a period of no less than 15 work days.
 This URL will be circulated to all PhD students and RA and is publicly visible.
 You may share with those eligible.

 #### 4. EXPRESSION OF INTEREST

-Candidates will express their interest by filling a form at [TBC](), saying which module they want to cover, for how many hours and optionally why.
+Candidates will express their interest by filling a [form](https://forms.gle/vqfNfGuxjxzaK9no6), stating which module they want to cover, for how many hours and optionally why.

 #### 5. SELECTION